ProjectSegfault/transparency/finance/2024/11 - November.md

 - **Note** that the rate that the transparency report updates will go on will be reduced as there is less donations than usual.
 And also due to [the reduced activity agreement announced in the blog post](https://blog.projectsegfau.lt/the-future-of-project-segfault)
 - This also means a reduced activity on donations due to midou being busy with other stuff.
 But at the end of the month the finances should be updated at least.
+- We paid the quarterly bill of avoro (we missed this)